 Information on eligibility and forms to apply for an EAD are available on the United States Citizenship and Immigration Services website.

 Renewing Employment Authorization Documents (EADs)

-If you have legally worked in the United States and your EAD has or is going to expire, you may file for a renewed EAD with the Form I-765, Application for Employment Authorization.
-An employee can file for a renewal EAD before the original expires, so long as the application is not processed more than 120 days before expiry.
+If you have legally worked in the United States and your EAD has expired or is going to expire, you may file for a renewed EAD with the Form I-765, Application for Employment Authorization.
+An employee can file for a renewal EAD before the original expires, so long as the application is not processed more than 6 months prior to the expiration date.

 How to Replace an EAD

 EAD card are replaced for many different reasons.
 If a card is lost, stolen, or contains incorrect information, it may be necessary to file a new Form I-765 and pay a filing fee.
 If the USCIS processing center made a mistake when creating the card, the Form and filing fees are not required.
-In some cases, a fee waiver can be requested for any fees incurred.
+In some cases, a fee waiver can be requested for all fees.

 Employer Verification of Authorization to Work in the U.S.

-When hired for a new job, employees are required to prove that they are legally entitled to work in the United States.
-Employers are required to verify the eligibility to work and the identity and of all new hires.
-An Employment Eligibility Verification form (I-9 form) must be completed and kept on file by the employer.
+When hired for a new job, employees must prove that they are legally entitled to work in the United States.
+Employers are required to verify the individual’s eligibility to work, along with their identity.
+Additionally, the employer must keep an Employment Eligibility Verification form (I-9 form) on file.

 Individuals, such as those who have been admitted as permanent residents, granted asylum or refugee status, or admitted in work-related non-immigrant classifications, may have employment authorization as a direct result of their immigration status.
 Other foreigners may need to apply individually for employment authorization, including for eligibility to work at a temporary position within the U.S.

 Proof of Eligibility to Work

-Employees must present original documents, not photocopies, to their employer when they are hired.
-The only exception is an employee may present a certified copy of a birth certificate.
-On the form, the employer must verify the employment eligibility and identity documents presented by the employee and record the document information on an I-9 form.
+Employees must present original documents (not photocopies) to their employer as part of the hiring process.
+The only exception occurs when an employee presents a certified copy of a birth certificate.
+Employers must verify the employment eligibility and identity documents presented by employees and record the document information on an I-9 form for every employee.